jbock-java/zerobuilder/README.md

 ### Why zero?

 Because using the generated builders has zero impact on garbage collection, if the `recycle` option is used.
+In this case, the intermediate builder objects are stored in `ThreadLocal` instances and reused.

 ### Maven